Fibrosis-Inflammation Lab

 A non-invasive model with gradual fibrosis progression

-Dietary administration of adenine (typically 0.2–0.25% adenine-containing chow) or oral gavage leads to the deposition of 2,8-dihydroxyadenine (DHA) crystals within renal tubules, driving inflammation and fibrosis.
+Dietary administration of adenine (representative protocols use 0.2–0.25% adenine-containing chow; concentration and feeding duration vary with species, background strain, and diet) or oral gavage leads to the deposition of 2,8-dihydroxyadenine (DHA) crystals within renal tubules, driving inflammation and fibrosis.

 [!NOTE] For more details on the adenine model, see the Complete Guide to the Adenine-Induced CKD Model.